The K-process on a tree as a scaling limit of the GREM-like trap model: -process on a tree

-and since that length is decreasing in $l$, and, as follows from our assumptions on $\underline{\gamma_k}$, the expression in~(\ref{tt1}) vanishes as $l\to\infty$, we have that the limit of that length as $l\to\infty$ vanishes almost surely.
+[We recall that the reason to work with the compounded clocks $\Theta _j$'s rather than the simple clocks $\Gamma_j$'s or deterministic times is precisely to be able to derive a~simple formula like the one in~(\ref{tt1}), which would be more complicated for simple clocks or deterministic times replacing $\Theta_{k-1}(T')$.]
+Since that Lebesgue measure is decreasing in $l$, and, as follows from our assumptions on $\underline{\gamma_k}$, the expression in~(\ref{tt1}) vanishes as $l\to\infty$, we have that the limit of that Lebesgue measure as $l\to\infty$ vanishes almost surely.
 We then have from elementary properties of Poisson processes that